 GATF has launched the project in March of 2021 and expects to implement its three components over a period of 24 months.

-To support the implementation of Component 1 (Strengthening of the Single Window – VUE) of the project, GATF wishes to hire the services of a local Project Coordinator who will work closely and cooperatively with the Ecuadorian government agencies involved, the project’s implementation unit, and the rest of the Alliance team to ensure its timely and adequate implementation.
+To support the implementation of Components 2 and 3 (Modernization of AGROCALIDAD laboratory network and Improvement of ARCSA’s systems) of the project, GATF wishes to hire the services of a local Project Coordinator who will work closely and cooperatively with the Ecuadorian government agencies involved, the Project Implementation Unit, and the rest of the Alliance team to ensure its timely and adequate implementation.

 2. GENERAL OBJECTIVE

-The objective of this position is to provide local coordination and day-to-day management of project activities to ensure the successful and efficient implementation of Component 1 (Strengthening of the Single Window – VUE) of the project.
+The objective of this position is to provide local coordination and day-to-day management of project activities to ensure the successful and efficient implementation of Components 2 and 3 (Modernization of AGROCALIDAD laboratory network and Improvement of ARCSA’s systems) of the project.